mozilla/miracle/docs/api.rst

             "tab_id": '-31-1'
         }
     ]}

+The user id is a client side generated UUID 4.

 A session in our context is specific to a single URL and describes the interaction that happens between the user and that URL from the time